zappascout/devil_notes-sources/docs/notes_5_devil.md

 see Desmond McHale and Yvonne Cohen, *New Light on George Boole*

-==a trio of long letters supplied by Boole\'s mathematician confidante Joseph Hill==: ibid, p184
+==a trio of long letters supplied by Boole's mathematician confidante Joseph Hill==: ibid, p184